-Chinese New Year’s Eve in Guangzhou with kids
+Chinese New Year’s Eve in Guangzhou

-Chinese New Year’s Day in Guangzhou with kids
+Chinese New Year’s Day in Guangzhou

-Speaking of red, my avaricious offspring become particularly enamoured with the red envelopes they are handed by everyone from our hotel manager to complete strangers.
+Speaking of red, my avaricious offspring become particularly enamoured with the red packets they are handed by everyone from our hotel manager to complete strangers.
 Because they are filled with cash.
-Like Christmas in the West, gifts are exchanged during Chinese New Year, only in the form of Ya Sui Qian, red envelopes filled with “lucky money” to bring good luck and ward off monsters.
+Like Christmas in the West, gifts are exchanged during Chinese New Year, only in the form of Ya Sui Qian, red envelopes filled with “lucky money” said to bring good luck and ward off monsters.

 As we explore the colourful streets, the kids are greeted with cries of “gong hei fat choy” and more of those tantalising red packets, some holding cash and others chocolate coins.
 Traditional lion and dragon dances break out, the kids jigging wildly to the very loud and extremely vigorous drumming that accompanies them, before helping to feed the mythical critters lettuce.

-Raff virtually inhales platefuls of succulent char siu Pork and moan-inducing crispy roast pork that we nab from a hole in the wall barbecue vendor.
+Raff inhales platefuls of succulent char siu Pork and moan-inducing crispy roast pork that we nab from a hole in the wall barbecue vendor.
 We banquet at the enormous Panxi Restaurant, adjacent to Litchi Bay, filling up on white cut chicken, whole braised fish, sticky pork ribs, gelatinous fèngzhǎo (chicken feet) and bowlfuls of fluffy fried rice.

-Though a slightly less courageous Sugarpuff skips the extravaganza of unidentifiable eats for an enormous rolled waffle stuffed with strawberry ice cream, cream and fruit.
+A slightly less courageous Sugarpuff skips the extravaganza of unidentifiable eats for an enormous rolled waffle stuffed with strawberry ice cream, cream and fruit.

-But by communicating via a thoroughly effective hybrid of pointing and and interpretive dance, we manage to munch our way through steamers full of fluffy char siu bao (barbecue pork buns), shrimp-filled har gau dumplings, sublime sui mai (dim sims) and unctuous chee cheong fan rice noodle rolls.
+Communicating via a thoroughly effective hybrid of pointing and and interpretive dance, we manage to munch our way through steamers full of fluffy char siu bao (barbecue pork buns), shrimp-filled har gau dumplings, sublime sui mai (dim sims) and unctuous chee cheong fan rice noodle rolls.

 We work the surplus of calories off as we explore all the city’s sights.
 There are so many things to see and do in Guangzhou with kids, it’s not surprising to discover that it is one the world’s fastest growing tourist destinations.
-Between bursts of drumming and noisy celebration, we gad about Guangzhou in an open air tuk tuk.
+Between bursts of drumming and noisy celebration, we happily gad about Guangzhou in an open air tuk tuk.

 We start at the Statue of the Five Rams.
 The symbol of the city, the rams are said to have been left 2000-years ago by five colourfully dressed immortals who rode into the then barren town to dole out rice and blessings, as immortals are wont to do.